gimenete/pagantis-ios/README.md

     platform :ios, '6.0'
 	pod 'PagantisSDK'

-And then you run `pod install` in the command line an CocoaPods will download the latest SDK.
+And then you run `pod install` in the command line where your `Podfile` is and CocoaPods will download the latest SDK release.

 Configuration